Cray-HPE/docs-csm/background/ncn_boot_workflow.md

 > BootOrder: 000E,0014,0011,0012
 > ```

-After following the twp-steps on a given NCN, that NCN will now use the desired Shasta boot order.
+After following the two steps on a given NCN, that NCN will now use the desired Shasta boot order.

 <a name="trimming_boot_order"></a>
 #### Trimming Boot Order